In the following guide I explain how to disassemble a MacBook Pro 15″ (Mid 2010) in order to remove and replace the keyboard.

 - 1.5 mm slotted screwdriver ( I used it for removing battery screws).

-Before you start the disassembly process make sure the MacBook Pro is turned off.
+Before you start the disassembly process make sure the computer is turned off.

 Also, keep track of all screws (they are all different).
 Make notes, pictures, etc… This will make your life much easier during the reassembly process.

 Separate the bottom cover and remove it.

 Under the bottom cover you can access the following internal MBP components:

 - Hard drive.